automenta/senars2b/USER_GUIDE.md

 This guide provides comprehensive instructions for using the Senars3 cognitive system through its unified interface that works across both CLI and Web environments.

+> **Note**: This guide focuses on practical usage.
+For technical details about the Non-Axiomatic Logic principles, please refer to [core.md](core.md).
+For system features and setup instructions, see [README.md](README.md).

 ## System Overview

 The Senars3 cognitive system is a next-generation agentic reasoning system that uses non-axiomatic logic principles to fuse symbolic reasoning with Language Model technology.
 It processes natural language input through: